conjuncts/gmft/docs/source/gmft_toplevel.rst

 ----------

 In gmft, formatters take a located table (CroppedTable) and produces machine-readable output (ie. pandas DataFrame).
-This task is known in the literature as *table structure recognition* and *functional analysis*.
+This task is known in the literature as *table structure recognition* and *table function*.

 .. toctree::
    :maxdepth: 2